 The employer pays the student directly.
-This arrangement is between the student and the employer, although HLP staff members are available to counsel students and/or speak with supervising attorneys about salary ranges.
+This arrangement is between the student and the employer, although LCD staff members are available to counsel students about salary ranges.

 b.
 Federal Work-Study

 Most students are awarded federal work-study to help fund their HLP apprenticeship.
 For further information, refer to the "Financial Aid" section of this Handbook or consult a financial aid counselor.